scoobird/BRFSS-small-area-estimates/small_area_estimates.md

 statedata$FIPS <- factor(statedata$FIPS)
 ```

-##Prep the survey data for modeling
+## Prep the survey data for modeling

-##Isolate predicted and predictor variables
+*Isolate predicted and predictor variables.
-Select the response variable to predict, and all possible predictors.
-Use complete.cases to exclude all NA values from the sample.
+*Select the response variable to predict, and all possible predictors.
+Make sure all predictor variables are properly coded as factors.
+*Relevel factors so the most prevalent category is the base.
+*Use complete.cases to exclude all NA values from the sample.

 ```r
 ghcols <- c("FIPS", "STATE", "LLCPWT", "MSLABEL", "INCOMELABEL", "AGE_GLABEL", "RACELABEL", "GEN_VGEXCL", "ST_GEN_VGEXCL")